theochem/horton/doc/user_estruct_hf_dft.rst

   :threshold: The convergence threshold for the SCF solver.
 The exact meaning
               of this threshold is algorithm-dependent.
-In case of the ``PlainSCFSolver``, convergence is tested with the RSMD error on the Rothaan equations.
+In case of the ``PlainSCFSolver``, convergence is tested with the RSMD error on the Roothaan equations.
 In all other cases, the square root of the commutator of the density and the Fock matrix is tested.

   :maxiter: The maximum allowed number of SCF iterations.
 If convergence is not